famndox/P4-James-Angels/README.md

 Our recent utility of TensorFlow led us to a tutorial of an RNN model which began our journey.
 Several attempts were made using our smallest datasets to effectively use TF and Keras to train on varying RNN loops, and an LSTM (not appearing in this summary), before increasing the training set size.
 This is our journey in an attempt to create a "next-char-precition" model:

-* We began with SCRATCH, which was an attempt at this <a href='https://www.tensorflow.org/text/tutorials/text_generation'>TensorFlow Tutorial</a>, using our smallest dataset.
+* We began with [/scripts/scratch](https://nbviewer.jupyter.org/github/famndox/P4-James-Angels/blob/main/Scripts/scratch.ipynb), which was an attempt at this <a href='https://www.tensorflow.org/text/tutorials/text_generation'>TensorFlow Tutorial</a>, using our smallest dataset.
 As you can see, the accuracy of 100 epochs was solidly at 98%, but our results were nonsensical.
 	* <img src="Resources/Images/scratch_acc.png"/>
  	* <img src="Resources/Images/scratch_one_step.png"/>
-* SCRATCH_FOLK was an attempt to modify the RNN training loop and use the largest dataset, which yielded the same result.
+* [/scripts/scratch_folk](https://nbviewer.jupyter.org/github/famndox/P4-James-Angels/blob/main/Scripts/scratch_folk.ipynb) was an attempt to modify the RNN training loop and use the largest dataset, which yielded the same result.
 	* <img src="Resources/Images/tbd.png"/>
-* In SCRATCHING, we’re fitting our Grimm dataset into <a href='https://gist.github.com/karpathy/d4dee566867f8291f086'>Andrej Karpathy's Minimal character-level Vanilla RNN</a> model, which was what the first tutorial was ultimately based on.
+* In [/scripts/scratching](https://nbviewer.jupyter.org/github/famndox/P4-James-Angels/blob/main/Scripts/scratching.ipynb), we’re fitting our Grimm dataset into <a href='https://gist.github.com/karpathy/d4dee566867f8291f086'>Andrej Karpathy's Minimal character-level Vanilla RNN</a> model, which was what the first tutorial was ultimately based on.
 	* <img src="Resources/Images/sing_best.png"/>
-* Scratching_folk was the same attempt using the more substantial training set.
+* [/scripts/scratching_folk](https://nbviewer.jupyter.org/github/famndox/P4-James-Angels/blob/main/Scripts/scratching_folk.ipynb) was the same attempt using the more substantial training set.
 The generation results of this model are still nonsense, but at least some of our keywords are showing up consistently.
 	* <img src="Resources/Images/sing_f_850k.png"/>
 	* <img src="Resources/Images/sing_f_900k.png"/>